F0lak/dm_open_ref/ref/proc/regex.md

 +   A new /regex datum.
 <!-- -->
 **Args:**
-+   pattern+ The pattern string to search for
++   pattern: The pattern string to search for
-+   flags+ (optional) A text string containing any combination of modifier flags
++   flags: (optional) A text string containing any combination of modifier flags
-+   Regex+ an existing /regex datum to copy
++   Regex: an existing /regex datum to copy

 Creates a [regular expression](/ref/%7Bnotes%7D/regex.md)  stored in